EBI-Metagenomics/mettannotator/README.md

 Here,
 `prefix` is the prefix and the locus tag that will be assigned to output files and proteins during the annotation process;
-maximum length is 24 characters;
+maximum length is 24 characters; the prefix may contain letters, digits, dashes, underscores, periods.

 `assembly` is the path to where the assembly file in FASTA format is located;